rikovmike/YetAnotherDemakeShader/README.md

 ## Demo

-Get the `*.unitypackage` from releases and import it into yuor project.
+Get the `*.unitypackage` from releases and import it into your project.
 Check `demo scene` from imported package for basic rendering setup.
 Have fun!